 However you mount your GoPro, the key to getting great footage is to shoot from a variety angles.

-Ideally you want to shoot the same run several times or in similar conditions to give some continuity when you edit the video and cut between the various angles.
+Ideally, you want to shoot the same run several times or runs in similar conditions.
+This will give some continuity when you edit the video and cut between the various angles.

-It can be hard to keep up with a fast skier when you’re holding a camera on a pole or gimbal, so pick a slope that’s not too challenging and explain to them that they need to keep their speed down a bit.
+It can be hard to keep up with a fast skier when you’re holding a camera on a pole or gimbal.
+So, pick a slope that’s not too challenging and explain to them that they need to keep their speed down a bit.
+If you can, ski in-front of them and to either side for a while to get footage from all angles.

 How to GoPro Skiing: Summary